jcostom/guides/README.md

-# guides
+# Guides
-Guides on various technologies
+Small guides on various bits of tech

+## Guides:
+*   macosx-iterm2-usbserial-console: Getting serial console up & running on a Mac with iTerm & screen